MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A01-data-intro.md

 Quantitative variables are numerical measurements that can be discrete (whole, non-negative numbers) or continuous (any value within an interval).
 The number of pets one owns would be a discrete variable as you can not have a partial pet.
 GPA would be a continuous variable ranging from 0 to 4.0.

-The outcome of a categorical variable is a group or category such as eye color, state of residency, or whether or not a student lives on campus.
+The outcome of a categorical variable is a group or category such as eye color, state of residency, class ranking, or whether or not a student lives on campus.
 Categorical variables with a natural ordering are considered ordinal variables while those without a natural ordering are considered nominal variables.
 All categorical variables will be treated as nominal for analysis in this course.

 \begin{figure}